 निरुपम गुप्ता / Nirupam Gupta

-Teaching Experience: As a postdoc. at Georgetown University, I taught a seminar course on Algorithms for Distributed Machine Learning.
-This course was designed to introduce the state-of-the-art algorithms, and the existing challenges for solving the problem of distributed supervised learning.
-The course was offered to the Computer Science PhD students in the spring semester of 2020.
-Further details on the course can be found here.
+Teaching Experience: At Georgetown University, I taught a seminar course on Algorithms for Distributed Machine Learning.
+The course introduced the contemporary algorithms and challenges for solving the problem of distributed machine learning.
+It was offered to Computer Science PhD students in the spring semester of 2020.
+Details on the course can be found here.

 Some of my recent research work -

-Byzantine Fault-Tolerance in Decentralized Optimization under Minimal Redundancy (arXiv, Sept'20),
+Byzantine Fault-Tolerance in Decentralized Optimization under 2f-Redundancy (arXiv, Sept'20),

 with Thinh T. Doan, and Nitin Vaidya.

 In this work, we extend our prior results on Byzantine fault-tolerant distributed optimization for server-based system artchitecture to the decentralized peer-to-peer system architecture.
-This paper presents the first ever provably correct Byzantine fault-tolerant decentralized optimization algorithm for high-dimensional optimization problems.
+This paper presents the first ever decentralized optimization algorithm with provable exact Byzantine fault-tolerance for high-dimensional optimization problems.
+The paper has been accepted for the proceedings of the 2021 American Control Conference.

 Byzantine Fault-Tolerant Distributed Machine Learning Using Stochastic Gradient Descent (SGD) and Norm-Based Comparative Gradient Elimination (CGE) (arXiv, Aug'20), with Shuo Liu, and Nitin Vaidya.

-In this work, we show the applicability of a norm-based gradient elimination techinique (that we proposed) to Byzantine fault-tolerance in distributed stochastic gradient-descent method for distributed machine learning.
+In this work, we show the applicability of a norm-based gradient elimination techinique (proposed by us) to Byzantine fault-tolerance in distributed stochastic gradient-descent method for distributed machine learning.

 Iterative Pre-Conditioning for Expediting the Gradient-Descent Method: The Distributed Linear Least-Squares Problem (arXiv, Aug'20),